jstedfast/MimeKit/README.md

 If you are, however, on any of the Windows platforms, you'll need to pick a System.Data provider such as [System.Data.SQLite](https://www.nuget.org/packages/System.Data.SQLite).
-Once you've made your choice and installed it (via NuGet or however), you'll need to implement your own `SecureMimeContext` class.
+Once you've made your choice and installed it (via NuGet or however), you'll need to implement your own `SecureMimeContext` subclass.
 Luckily, it's very simple to do.
 Assuming you've chosen System.Data.SQLite, here's how you'd implement your own `SecureMimeContext`
 class: